schatzcenter/CBREC/CBREC-LCA/README.md

 #### Executing `run_CBREC-LCA.R`

 The main model script generates 100 year time series of gross emissions for each specified case, disaggregated by source and emission species.
 The following steps describe how to execute this script.

+0. If it hasn't already been downloaded, download the necessary input data.
+See the [parent README.md](https://github.com/schatzcenter/CBREC) for details.

 1. If it hasn't already been run, make sure to run the [C-BREC Fire Module](https://github.com/schatzcenter/CBREC/tree/master/CBREC-Fire) first.
 The output from the C-BREC Fire Module is a required input for this module.
 The C-BREC Fire Module only needs to be run once because it generates results for the entire State of California.